johanatan/johanatan.github.io/src/posts/2017-04-13-hakyll-circleci.markdown

 * [haskell-circle-example](https://github.com/begriffs/haskell-circle-example/blob/master/circle.yml)
 * [Haskell project with Stack on CircleCI](https://gist.github.com/dbp/bef96402ea07001dfed2)

-The full source code for this site is available at the bottom of this (and every) other page on the site.
+A link to the full source code for this site is provided at the bottom of this (and every other) page on the site.